 Texas isn't the only oil state with an EV-friendly environment.
 California is also a major oil producer, and also an EV-friendly state.
 California offers a staggering tax credit of up to $7,000, which nearly matches that of the Federal government.
 There are also HOV lane permissions, utility incentives, local jurisdiction rebates and discounts, as well as plenty of electric vehicle charging stations to go around.
 Other big oil producers like Oklahoma, Alaska and North Dakota have yet to equal Texas and California’s EV initiatives, but the times are certainly changing.
 The more states that follow Texas’s example, the easier it’ll be to own an EV almost anywhere in the U.S.

 Haden Kirkpatrick is the head of marketing strategy and innovation at Esurance.
 He is constantly thinking about how IoT, blockchain and machine learning will impact the auto insurance industry.
-Learn more about Esurance’s auto insurance policies by visiting their website.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.
 To learn more about the author of this post, click on their byline link at the top of the page.